actions/actions-runner-controller/README.md

 As it is based on `StatefulSet`, `selector` and `template.medatada.labels` needs to be defined and haev the exact same set of labels. `serviceName` must be set to some non-empty string as it is also required by `StatefulSet`.

-Runner-related fields like `ephemeral`, `repository`, `organiåtion`, `enterprise`, and so on should be written directly under `spec`.
+Runner-related fields like `ephemeral`, `repository`, `organization`, `enterprise`, and so on should be written directly under `spec`.

-Fields like `volumeClaimTemplates` that originates from `StatefulSet` shuold also be written directly under `spec`.
+Fields like `volumeClaimTemplates` that originates from `StatefulSet` should also be written directly under `spec`.

 Pod-related fields like security contexts and volumes are written under `spec.template.spec` like `StatefulSet`.

-Simillarly, container-related fields like resource requests and limits, container image names and tags, security context, and so on are written under `spec.template.spec.containers`.
+Similarly, container-related fields like resource requests and limits, container image names and tags, security context, and so on are written under `spec.template.spec.containers`.
 There are two reserved container `name`, `runner` and `docker`.
 The former is for the container that runs [actions runner](https://github.com/actions/runner) and the latter is for the container that runs a dockerd.

 For a more complex example, see the below: